GyanendroKh/react-native-yarn-workspaces-v2/README.md

 This package only run on `macOs` and `Linux` and haven't tested on `ios`.
 To use this package you have to create the react native project using `npx react-native init`.
 If you are using `expo`, use [expo-yarn-workspaces](https://github.com/expo/expo/tree/master/packages/expo-yarn-workspaces) instead.

-**Inspired by** [expo-yarn-workspaces](https://github.com/expo/expo/tree/master/packages/expo-yarn-workspaces).
+**Inspired by [expo-yarn-workspaces](https://github.com/expo/expo/tree/master/packages/expo-yarn-workspaces)**.
 The inner working of this package is same as `expo-yarn-workspaces`, check it for more details.
 This package is specifically tweaked to work with `bare react-native` project.

 # Installation